Duality and small functors: Enriched representability in the dual category of spectra

-The functor $A\wedge -$ is a homotopy functor according to the remarks at the end of Section \ref{models-for-spectra}.
+The functor $A\wedge -$ is a homotopy functor according to Remarks~\ref{rem:further-property}.
 On the other hand, $\hom(DA,-)$ preserves weak equivalences of fibrant spectra, so that if we compose it with the fibrant replacement functor, it becomes a homotopy functor.
 If we show that the composition $A\wedge \Id\to \hom(DA,\Id)\to \hom(DA,\hat{\Id})$ is an objectwise equivalence of functors, we will conclude that the initial map is a fibrant-projective equivalence of functors.

 In order to show that the composed map of functors is a levelwise weak equivalence, consider the derived natural transformation of derived functors on the homotopy category of spectra $A\wedge \Id\to [DA,\Id]$, where the total derived functors exist since the original functors preserve weak equivalences.
 For functors defined on the homotopy category of spectra, this map is an isomorphism of functors if and only if $A$ is strongly dualizable \cite{Dold-Puppe}.
 Further on, $A$ is a strongly dualizable spectrum iff $A$ is compact \cite[3.1]{Dold-Puppe}.